david4129/DataAnalytics-Assessment-/README.md

 <p> We also make use of common table expressions <b>customer_transactions</b>, <b>tenure_calc</b> and <b>clv_estimate</b> </p> as well as <b>inner joins</b>.
 We start our analysis by creating CTE customer_transactions which makes use of the <b>Group by</b> statement to obtain the transaction amount by every user.
 On the other hand the <b>tenure_calc</b> stores the period of time from when the customer joined us.
 FInally, we select the required columns using the <b>Select</b> statement.

 <a name = chall>  </a>
+## Challenges
+As exciting as the project was, it didn't come without challenges.
+The challenges are outlined as follows:
+* Dataset Import: I had issues with the sql code that is responsible for generating the dataset.
+I had errors as MySQl client was always losing connection to the server.
+I fixed it by increasing timeout of my client side.
+* SQL Code readability: Questions 2 - 4 were really complex and the codes were quite messy at first so I had to use common table expressions to improve readability and performance efficiency.
+* Zero Divisibility Error: I encountered quite a bit of a roadblock when working on question 4, some denominators where 0 so I was getting an error.
+I fixed this by using the <b>NULLIF</b> statement.